“What is the Pupil Premium?

 The pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
-The school receives money for children that are eligible for Free School Meals (or have been in the last six years; this is known as ‘Ever 6’) which was 206 children in 2015/16
+The school receives money for children that are eligible for Free School Meals (or have been in the last six years; this is known as ‘Ever 6’) which is 185 children in September 2020 (45%).

 Context of the School

-Our school is a larger than average primary school with a current roll of 423 learners in a large coastal town with considerable deprivation, being amongst the 10% most deprived neighbourhoods in England.
+Our school is a larger than average primary school with a current roll of 400+ learners (September 2020) in a large coastal town with considerable deprivation, being amongst the 10% most deprived neighbourhoods in England.
 Severe deprivation is evident in the Nelson and Central wards where the majority of our learners come from.
 The school sits in the heart of the community we serve and overlooks the historic market place of Great Yarmouth.
-In 2013 90% of post-16 learners in Great Yarmouth took up full time education and the number of people in apprenticeships is above the national average.
 The average household income is below averages for Norfolk and the East of England and significantly below that for England.

-As of 2016 we are a two form entry school in year reception, year 1, year 3 and year 4.
-Three classes in year 5 and four classes in year 6.
+As of 2018 we are a 2 form entry school with 2 classes in Years Reception through to Year 5 and 3 classes in Year 6.

 We believe that our children need and deserve the highest standards of pastoral as well as academic provision.
-As such we have a pastoral worker, nurture leader, BIC team and a family support professional.
-We have specific rooms set aside for pastoral and nurture provision.
-Our free breakfast club is very popular with an average daily uptake of 49 learners.
+As such we have a pastoral worker, nurture lead, ‘behaviour, inclusion and community’ (BIC) team which includes a family support professional.
+We have specific rooms set aside for pastoral and nurture provision as well as provision for counselling.

 Objectives of Pupil Premium Spending